cocotb/cocotb/documentation/source/extensions.rst

 A bus monitor is the "passive" part, it observes signal changes on the bus and assigns meaning to them.
 Monitors can also check the bus behavior against a standard to ensure no invalid states are being observed.

-The signals which make up the bus should be grouped in a class inheriting from :any:`cocotb.bus.Bus`.
+The signals which make up the bus should be grouped in a class inheriting from :any:`cocotb_bus.bus.Bus`.
-Bus drivers should inherit from the :any:`cocotb.drivers.BusDriver` class.
+Bus drivers should inherit from the :any:`cocotb_bus.drivers.BusDriver` class.
-Bus monitors should inherit from the :any:`cocotb.monitors.BusMonitor` class.
+Bus monitors should inherit from the :any:`cocotb_bus.monitors.BusMonitor` class.

 Packaging extensions
 ====================